Zijian-Ju/ENGR90013-CG-Bowls-Club/README.md

     ```
     npm run build
     ```
-- Use iptables to allow public accessto the webpage(TO BE UPDATED)
+Now both front-end and back-end server have been deployed.
+The last thing to do is contacting the server administrator to open the public access to the front-end application (for port 3000 or other if the configuration changes).

-Feel free to contact Zijian Ju (Zijianju98@gmail.com) for furthur assistance
+Feel free to contact Zijian Ju (Zijianju98@gmail.com) for further assistance about deployment.

 ## Contributors
 - Scrum Master: Sin I Von